Andre-lab/evodock/README.md

 python ./evodock.py configs.ini
 ```

+To prepare input structures for EvoDOCK it is advisable to read the **Preparing inputs for EvoDOCK** section further below.

-The following sections describe how to configure EvoDOCK through the config file.
-These options are available:
+The following section describe how to configure EvoDOCK through the config file.
+These options can be set in the config file:
 1. [Docking]
 2. [Input]
 3. [Outputs]